MGrim934/web-app-y3/README.md

  It had its advantages and disadvantages.
 There is plenty of precedence for using SQLite as a storage system with python and flask which meant there was plenty of documentation to consult.

-####Issues
+ ###Schema
+ I opted for a very basic schema.
+There are two tables.
+One for users.
+One for posts Users simply stores username and password values.
+ Validation is handeled in flask.
+Before attempting to add to the table, it performs a query to check if it already exists in the database.
+ Posts contains a title, a date, content and the author.

+ I did not implement foreign key constraints on the relationship between the post/user in regards author.
+Perhaps this is something I could have done for better validation.

 #####SqlAlchemy

 <http://www.sqlalchemy.org/>

 SqlAlchemy is an Object Relational Mapper that is easy to integrate with SQLite.
 I used this as it allows a programmer to treat database queries as python objects which was useful when working in python.
 It also meant I could use its datetime object to store post dates that.
-Important for any blogging application!
+Since the app stores dates, this was useful.
+SqlAlchemy also allowed the use of a "scoped_session" which helped get around issues of thread safety.

 #### Marshmallow